Araq/genieos/trash-binary/README.rst

 `Yoona <http://en.wikipedia.org/wiki/Im_Yoona>`_ singing a solo and noticed a lack of sounds over her beautiful voice!
-If you repeat these commands on your machine you should hear the ruby and nimrod version triggering the recycle bin sound but not so for the objc or python version.
+If you repeat these commands on your machine you should hear the ruby and nimrod version triggering the recycle bin sound but not so for the Objective-C or Python version.

 Oh, look at this, if you actually read their implementation they are **not using** the proper recycle bin API, instead ``rm-trash`` is simply moving the files to the path where the MacOSX recycle bin just happens to be located, which is presumably bad and prone to breakage and doesn't trigger the user-friendly sound confirming the action.
-The python script is calling an objc API, but that API `FSPathMoveObjectToTrashSync` is deprecated and doesn't trigger the sound.
+The Python script is calling an Objective-C API, but that API `FSPathMoveObjectToTrashSync` is deprecated and doesn't trigger the sound.

 Well, that's sort of cheating.
 I don't want to avoid using the API like ``rm-trash`` since `that doesn't update the .DS_Store file located in the